 Why Do Ants Rub Their Antennae?

 Ants rub their antennae to remove dirt and keep them clean.
 Ants use their legs to brush off pollen and other dirt.
 This ensures that their antennae are clean and in perfect condition.
 Otherwise, they’d be less effective in finding food, detecting signals, and communicating.

 The effects vary between species.
 Some ants become less effective in foraging and identifying intruders.
 There are also those that show no noticeable changes in performance despite the loss.

 Summary: Do Ants Have Antennae?

 They make up three basic parts: the scape, pedicel, and flagellum.
-In each of these segments are sensory signals which allow ants to feel, smell, taste, and communicate.
+Each of these segments contains sensory receptors.
+They allow ants to feel, smell, and communicate.